 Last year, a team of experts led by Australian archeologist Dr.Damien Evans conducted an in-depth aerial survey of the region.
-Using a sophisticated laser-and-radar based technology called LiDar (Light Detection and Ranging), they made an astounding discovery -- remains of a lost city, now covered by thick equatorial forests!
+Using a sophisticated laser-and-radar technology called LiDar (Light Detection and Ranging), they made an astounding discovery -- remains of a lost city, now covered by thick equatorial forests!

 The Khmer Empire

-The Khmer empire controlled the Cambodian region and surrounding areas of Thailand, Laos, Vietnam and Myanmar between the 9th and the 15th centuries from their capital in Angkor.
+The Khmer empire controlled the Cambodian region and surrounding areas of Thailand, Laos, Vietnam, and Myanmar between the 9th and the 15th centuries from their capital in Angkor.

 Not much is known about the origins of this kingdom.
 Most of our knowledge comes from the Hindu-Buddhist temples of Angkor Wat and Angkor Thom.
-These temple were only known to local people, until the arrival of a French explorer named Henry Mouhot in the 1860s.
+These temples were only known to local people, until the arrival of a French explorer named Henry Mouhot in the 1860s.
 And what we know today is pieced together from the inscriptions in those temples.

 Archeologists have long suspected that the forests were hiding the Khmer capital city of Mahendraparvata.
 However, the dense tropical forests combined with the threat of land mines (from the Cambodian civil war) prevented them from exploring the area.
 Until now.

 Using the 3D-imaging capabilities of LiDar, the team found that this newly discovered city had an extremely well-planned layout with temples, highways, and boulevards.
 It was supported by a very advanced system of waterworks, built using sophisticated hydraulics engineering.
 The actual site has revealed extensive carvings into rocks and even river beds.
 A full-fledged excavation of the city is being planned.

 Why Was The City Lost?